Set the stage to raise capital, attract investors, and unlock growth opportunities with a Washington C corp. Starts at $0 plus WA state fees.

 Given the advantages, it can be tempting to start a Washington corporation right away.
 However, this is a complex business model with unique reporting and tax obligations.
 Talk to a business and/or tax attorney before establishing your corporation to avoid such troubles.

-A corporation in Washington state may be classified as a C corporation, an S corporation, or a nonprofit corporation.
+A corporation in Washington state may be classified as a what is a C corporation, a Washington S corporation, or a nonprofit corporation.
 It’s important to note that Washington does not have a personal or corporate income tax.
 You may still wish to file as an S corporation at the federal level, though, in which case, make sure to complete IRS form 2553 to qualify.

 However, corporations still must pay a gross receipts tax called the business and occupation (B&O) tax.
 The tax rates for this will vary depending on how your business is classified by the state.
 Additionally, S corporations and nonprofits in Washington are not exempt from paying the B&O tax.